Quickstart

 Promotion

-resources within our project to see one has been created and is currently pending:kargo get promotions --project kargo-demo
+resources within our project to see one has been created:kargo get promotions --project kargo-demo

 Promotion